-What Can a Handyman Do in Nashville-Davidson, Tennessee?
+What Can a Handyman Do Without a License in Nashville-Davidson, Tennessee?

 In Tennessee (including Nashville-Davidson), most “handyman” work can be performed without a state contractor license only when each job stays under the state’s contractor-license threshold and you are not performing regulated trade work (electrical/plumbing/HVAC).
 Nashville-Davidson typically still expects you to hold a local business tax license (business license) and to pull permits for permit-triggering work even if you are exempt from state contractor licensing.
 Tennessee’s key handyman-style exemption point is the state contractor licensing threshold of $25,000 per project (labor + materials).